 And now, this is Mike’s life…

-Using their vast experience and knowledge running Facebook ads for a variety of business, Mike Yanda and Bobby Hoyt (aka Millennial Money Man) designed the FBSH course to teach you how to:
+Using their vast experience and knowledge running Facebook ads for a variety of businesses, Mike and Bobby Hoyt (aka Millennial Money Man) designed the FBSH course to teach you how to:

 - Create an effective ad strategy for small businesses

-- How to run those ads (can take around 3-5 hours a week per client)
+- Run those ads (can take around 3-5 hours a week per client)

-Blogging is pretty different than those other two ideas because your growth is so much slower.
-They’re like the internet’s version of the sloth – everyone loves them, but why do they take so long to go anywhere??
+Blogging is pretty different from those other two ideas because your growth is so much slower.
+They’re like the internet’s version of the sloth — everyone loves them, but why do they take so long to go anywhere?